punchagan/statiki/README.md

 7. All future posts can be made using GitHub's UI, or something like prose.io or simply using git!.

+## Current Status ##

+Currently, `statiki` can only enable automatic publishing for existing Nikola sites on GitHub.
+You can give statiki the name of a repository that you own, as `<owner>/<repo-name>` after logging in, it will create a `.travis.yml` file in the repository, and enable the travis hooks for the repository.

+Note that this will only work if you have a travis-ci account.  `statiki` will prompt you to create one, if it couldn't find one.

 #### Notes & References ####